 Dear fathers of special needs children,

 I don’t get to meet you that often, you’re not a rare species so much as a precious one.
 As much as I’m conscious that there will be men who will take a very active part in their disabled child’s care, the fact is that the majority of people that I sit opposite at hospital appointments are women.
-I do see a lot more fathers when the children are just starting out on this journey.
+I do see a lot more fathers when the children are just starting out on this journey; fathers who don’t have the faintest idea of the simplest baby led weaning first foods.
 The sense of gravity that descends on parents when the appointments to see specialists start dropping onto the door mat will often prompt you to be sat in front of me sharing this alien world that requires us to take our children to appointments to discuss everything that is wrong with them.
 I see you sat nervously reading something on your phone to while away the long wait, stopping to wonder occasionally why the NHS hadn’t yet realised that it could save itself a fortune just turning the heating down rather than cooking everyone until their brains addled.

 But after the initial shock of the first appointments, the reality soon sets in that life still goes on as relentlessly as it did before you had a child with special needs.
 I may see you about if you have a job that allows you to take the time off to stay with your child in hospital, or if you have an agreement to share the care with your child’s mother.
 Sometimes you are the one trailing the siblings into the hospital with the mismatched clothes and big grins declaring their pride at how grown up they were this morning when they absolutely insisted that they completely had to pick their own clothes to visit mummy in.
 I may not see your face that often, but I recognise that you’re there.